With the globe more interconnected than ever before, businesses can say goodbye to geographical boundaries – and hello to international expansion!

 Other terms for a third-party partner offering EOR services include local employer, local partner, Professional Employer Organisation (PEO), or back-office staffing provider.
 In China, Foreign Enterprise Service Company (FESCO) is also used.

-Why consider an EOR?
+Why use an EOR?

 Businesses who need to hire staff overseas face a series of processes and obstacles.